13 Best Miniature Wargames For Beginners

 You can use your power cards to introduce effects and reactions that can swing the battle in your favor between actions.
 The key to mastering this game is building the best deck you can and deploying these abilities at the perfect time.
 Defeating your opponent’s Warband does not guarantee victory; capturing objectives, and tactical choices will gain you the glory points you need to win!

 Welcome to the 31st century Mechwarrior!
 You are an elite pilot of a Battlemech, a giant robot that is the culmination of human battlefield technology.
-BattleTech: A Game of Armored Combat is a tabletop wargame, similar to Warhammer, played on either a hex map or traditional terrain map.
+BattleTech: A Game of Armored Combat is a tabletop wargame, similar to Warhammer, played on either a hex map or a traditional terrain map.
 Take command of a group of walking death machines as you try and outmaneuver your opponent in tactical combat.

 BattleTech is all about strategy, outwitting your opponent by using the strengths and weaknesses of given mechs to your advantage.
 Dice give the game randomness for determining things like hit locations.
 There are rules for customizing or designing your mech, as well as supplements that allow you to create your war campaign!
 And if you love Game of Thrones type intrigue, you will love the lore of the BattleTech Universe.

 Star Wars: X-Wing has been one of the top miniature games on the market since its release six years ago.
 You assemble a squadron of iconic starfighters and pilots from across the Star Wars saga and engage in fast-paced, high-stakes space combat.
-If you love the Star Wars movies or video games, then this game is definitely for you!
+If you love the Star Wars movies or video games, then this game is definitely for you.

 This fantastic two-player game can range from small skirmishes involving one or two squadrons of fighters to massive battles.
 From secretly planning your ship moves to blasting your enemies out of space, this game is a must-have for anyone who loves spaceships and tactical miniature games.

-6. Star Trek Attack Wing
+6. Star Trek: Attack Wing

 While Star Trek is most well known for its beautiful themes and thought-provoking ideas, there is one thing all sci-fi fans love about this series: the space battles.
 Whether it’s the U.S.S.
 Enterprise taking on a Borg Cube or a Klingon Bird of Prey destroying Jem’Hadar Attack Ship, the spaceship combat in Star Trek is unique compared to most other sci-fi shows.

 And now you get to be in command of some most famous ships from the franchise!
-Based on the same system as Star Wars: X-Wing, Star Trek Attack Wing features excellent pre-painted ships, movement templates, dice, and more.
+Based on the same system as Star Wars: X-Wing, Star Trek: Attack Wing features excellent pre-painted ships, movement templates, dice, and more.
 The vessel can be customized from the captain, crew, weapons upgrades, and technology modifications using the ship cards.

 From one-on-one ship fights to massive space battles like the assault on Cardassia, this game is a must for any trekker looking to get into tabletop miniature wargaming.